-Based on the findings of the gender gap analysis and other country-level targets, the following key actions are a core part of the operation.
+Based on the findings of the gender gap analysis 11 and other country-level targets, the following key actions are a core part of the operation.

-&lt;sup>11 Connections-varied gender gaps exist in connection rates with wealth being one proxy for access rates: Overall 63% of femaleheaded households versus 54% of male-headed households have an electricity account (45% of rural female-headed households have electricity versus 32% of rural male-headed household and 79% of urban female-headed households have electricity versus 85% of urban male-headed households) and 40% of those with electricity are concentrated in the highest wealth quintile.
+11 Connections-varied gender gaps exist in connection rates with wealth being one proxy for access rates: Overall 63% of female-headed households versus 54% of male-headed households have an electricity account (45% of rural female-headed households

 Component 1 (mini grids).
-Given how closely women's gendered responsibilities within the home are connected to their under-recognized role as energy consumers and producers (as well as energy entrepreneurs), mini grid operators have an incentive to enhance women's participation in mini-grid operations in order to increase sustainability of operations.
+Given how closely women's gendered responsibilities within the home are connected to their under-recognized role as energy consumers and producers (as well as energy entrepreneurs), mini grid operators have an incentive to enhance women's participation in minigrid operations in order to increase sustainability of operations.
 Depending on the scope of the mini grid, entry points related to the business model will be explored by REA together with the WB and the mini grid operators, including the market analysis which can help collect sex-disaggregated data, the marketing and community outreach activities and training programs that will be delivered at various levels.
 Actions will also focus on potential win-win interventions that could be adopted, such as the provision of key social services such as lighting at markets or transport stops to increase safety.